Itsdaodao/tp/docs/DeveloperGuide.md

        Launched USERGUIDE successfully.
        Note: You can only launch Telegram links from the browser if you have the Telegram application installed on your device.
        ```
+      Expected Result:
+      1. Verify that a browser opens with the specific URL `https://ay2526s1-cs2103-f12-2.github.io/tp/UserGuide.html`,
-      Expected Result: User Guide to Devbooks should launch and Result display show the success message above as well as a caveat about launching telegram
+      2. and Result display show the success message above as well as a caveat about launching telegram

 ### Renaming the Tags for Multiple Users